How Long Does it Take to Sell An Item on eBay: My Average Sales Time on eBay

 Sales Time

-0-30 Days – I had 4 items sell within a month.
+0-30 Days – I had four items sell within a month.

-30 – 100 Days – I had 16 items sold during that time frame.
+30 – 100 Days – I had 16 items sold during that time.

-101 – 200 Days – I had 11 items sold during that time frame.
+101 – 200 Days – I had 11 items sold during that time.

-201 – 365 Days – I had 7 items sold between this time period.
+201 – 365 Days – I sold seven items during this period.

 365+ Days – Last but not least, I had 12 items take over a year to sell.
 That’s crazy.